-Worldview’s trigger other Worldview’s directly or move to a higher state of abstraction (Mind) that is able to move to a higher abstraction until it has to move back to Earth (the Body).
+Worldview’s trigger other Worldview’s directly or move to a higher state of abstraction (Mind) that is able to move to a higher abstraction until it has to move back to Earth (Soul/Social).

 The system is constantly adapting its adaptions until it dies.

 Adaption can only happen when the transport/communication-channels are not blocked and the system is able to remove the blockages in the channels.